 In it’s simplest form, LinkSpace looks like a table, and it is often used where one might use a table or spreadsheet.
 Here’s an example.

-This is where it gets interesting.
+And this is where it gets interesting.
 Each user doesn’t type in the information in each row as you might do on a spreadsheet.
 Each row in the table, when selected, leads you through to a form where the information is updated.
 And this form is completely configurable.
 It can be populated with text boxes, multiple choice questions, dates to select, or whatever the user would like.
 These answers are then displayed in the master table.

 Here is an example of a basic form that you might see when selecting a row.

 Some answers can lead to other boxes appearing.
 For example here, if you select that a meeting was a business one, rather than personal, then other boxes spring up to be filled in.
+(Selecting personal would mean the boxes didn’t appear).

 The fact that LinkSpace is so configurable has been very attractive to our clients.
 They can choose exactly how they want the form to look.
-In addition, this can be changed over time as they hone in their requirements, and users with the right access can even configure it and make changes themselves.
+In addition, this can be changed over time as they hone in on their requirements, and users with the right access can even configure it and make changes themselves.

 The form can be set up with alerts, permissions required from other members of staff, and mandatory fields.
 This gives it really useful capabilities in terms of employee workflows, where it is used with great effect.